Sign up to the newsletter

 Impact and scalability – The proposed use case or experimentation has the potential to scale and create impact beyond the immediate demonstrator.

-Technical feasibility – The experimentation and project plan presented is feasible within the timeframe, budget, and resource available.
+Technical feasibility – The experimentation and project plan presented is technically feasible within the timeframe, budget, and resource available.

 Furthermore, in each case, Digital Catapult will be selecting participants on a portfolio basis to ensure the Programme is able to deliver consistent support and activities that provide value to all Participants.